Advice and Guidance

 Getting a Smart Meter installed

-Every household will be offered one between now and 2020.
+Every household can have a smart meter installed, and the deadline for applications has been extended due to the Covid-19 pandemic.
+An agreed extension date is currently being finalised and we will update our advice as soon as we hear more.
 You can contact your supplier directly before then to ask if you are eligible to get one now.
-Smart Meters operate by radio waves so you don’t need Wi-Fi to use it.
+Smart meters operate by radio waves so you don’t need Wi-Fi to use it.

 If your gas and electricity are with the same supplier, your supplier will aim to install both new smart meters at the same time.
 If you have different suppliers for electricity and gas, you may require two installations.
 Your supplier will contact you about getting it installed.